capital-G/supercollider-wiki/Recording-in-SuperCollider-(WIP).md

 The first problem is that you can't render and record audio faster than real time.
 What if we wanted to stretch our drone piece out for an hour?
 Then we'd have to wait an hour for it to render.

 The second problem is that you can't render and record audio slower than real time.
-If you overload the CPU so that the server can't keep producing audio in real time, you will get buffer overruns and underruns.
+If you put too much strain on the CPU, you will get buffer overruns and underruns.
 These can cause severe timing jitter between the server and client, which is unacceptable in many musical contexts (and also causes audible glitches and dropouts, but these happen at a lower level than SC and won't show up in the recording).

 It's not only xruns that you need to worry about — sometimes sclang experiences hiccups too.
 These can be caused by exogenous factors, like other processes on the system hogging CPU cycles. [<= is this true?]

-"Don't write music that causes timing problems" is an ostensible workaround.
+"Don't write music that experiences timing problems" is an ostensible workaround.
 But if you're not writing music intended to be performed in real time, then this becomes a stupid and arbitrary restriction.

 ## Non-real time recording ##